Apps Like MyFitnessPal Free Version (2026)

 Pros

-- All 6 macros plus 84+ micronutrients on free
+- Deepest free micronutrient view: all 6 macros plus 84+ micronutrients

 - No daily logging limits